Worst

 pops (that may result in infection), after a few days it is safe.

-removal of the loose skin will eliminate the distracting flapping
+of the loose skin will eliminate the distracting flapping you might

 5. Chafing

-Worst Case Scenario that undoubtedly can cause the most grief.
+Case Scenario that undoubtedly can cause the most grief.
+Chafing occurs

-Chafing occurs in salt water, where areas of your body rub together and create
+in salt water, where areas of your body rub together and create sports

-sports hickeys that can last for days (and sting throughout the
+hickeys that can last for days (and sting throughout the rest of your

-neck, and around swimsuit straps and openings.
-Chafing also occurs if you wear
+around swimsuit straps and openings.
+Chafing also occurs if you wear a wetsuit,

-any serious open-water swimmer never packs a swim bag without it.
-A small
+serious open-water swimmer never packs a swim bag without it.
+A small amount

-amount rubbed around the susceptible areas is all you need to avoid chafing,
+rubbed around the susceptible areas is all you need to avoid chafing, though

-though Vaseline is not recommended if you use a wetsuit (the petroleum
+Vaseline is not recommended if you use a wetsuit (the petroleum jelly

-on the market that triathletes and surfers swear by, called BodyGlide.
-Found in
+market that triathletes and surfers swear by, called BodyGlide.
+Found in most

 without the greasy residue.
 It also comes in a convenient roll-on stick (like